Name Lydia Scott

 What has been your favorite class or project?
 Why?

-My favorite class so far has been first semester core studio.
+One of my favorite classes was first semester core studio.
 We were exposed to a variety of different skills required by planners, from new computer software to working efficiently in a group setting, and it required students to really use their imaginations when confronting a planning problem.

 What are your career ambitions?